martin-pechacek/Flight-Fare-Finder/README.md

 - Download [Chrome Driver](https://sites.google.com/a/chromium.org/chromedriver/downloads) unzip to folder and set the folder's path in your system path
 - (For Linux users: put chromedriver file to usr/local/bin)
 - Download and install [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+- Create new project in your IDE
+- Clone git repo to your project
 - Download [Selenium Java Client Driver](http://seleniumhq.org/download/) unzip to folder and put it in your project's classpath
 - Download [Apache POI](http://poi.apache.org/download.html) unzip to folder and put it in your project's classpath
 - Download [javax.mail.jar](https://javaee.github.io/javamail/#Download_JavaMail_Release) and put it in your project's classpath